2005–06 Manchester United F.C. season: Pre-season and friendlies

 Manchester United began their pre-season in July 2005 with a 5–1 thrashing away to Clyde.
 The only goal of the first half was scored by United's Kléberson.
 In the second half, United fielded a completely different side.
 Paul Scholes opened the scoring in the second half, before Ruud van Nistelrooy added on United's third with a penalty.
 Neil McGregor pulled a goal back for Clyde when he struck home Steven Masterton's corner, but Liam Miller restored the three-goal margin after taking a short pass from Van Nistelrooy, and Van Nistelrooy finished the scoring in the 85th minute.

 United then travelled down to England to face Peterborough United for Barry Fry's testimonial.
 The Posh held United to a 0–0 draw in the first half, but a Ruud van Nistelrooy hat-trick, a Cristiano Ronaldo brace, and a Giuseppe Rossi strike saw United win 6–0.

 United then set out to East Asia for their 2005–06 pre-season tour.
-The started their tour of East Asia with a 2–0 win over a Hong Kong XI side, with the goals coming from Giuseppe Rossi and Dong Fangzhuo (his first goal for Manchester United).
+They started their tour of East Asia with a 2–0 win over a Hong Kong XI side, with the goals coming from Giuseppe Rossi and Dong Fangzhuo (his first goal for Manchester United).
 This was followed up with a 3–0 win over Beijing Hyundai, with Paul Scholes scoring a brace and Park Ji-Sung scoring his first goal for the Red Devils.
 United then travelled to Japan to face Kashima Antlers, a game in which they lost 2–1.
 Masashi Motoyama opened the scoring when he controlled a cross-field pass with his first touch and with his second lashed a superb volley over 'keeper Tim Howard into the far corner.
 United responded when Louis Saha threaded a pass to Cristiano Ronaldo who darted into the area before rolling the ball across the face of goal for Ryan Giggs to tap in.
 However, before half-time, Antlers restored their lead when Mitsuo Ogasawara's canny flicked pass gave Motoyama the space to fire in a powerful angled volley from eight yards.